- Architecture & Open Space : KIRSCH Architecture, Vienna

-- Design Team:DI Hannah Feigl (project management), DI Oliver Berlinghoff
+- Design Team : Hannah Feigl, Oliver Berlinghoff

 Text description provided by the architects.
 The objective was the redevelopment and extension of an existing school – a building made from prefabricated concrete slabs in the 1970s – in the centre of Linz.
 The building's extension closed a gap of surrounding perimeter block development while at the same time creating an independent ensemble.
 Easy access to public transport and the location within a dynamically developing urban area justify the expansion of the school site.

 The complex includes a Neue Mittelschule with 12 classes and six group rooms, a four-class primary school, a branch of the PTA, a gym and a multi-purpose hall.
 50% of the building's existing structure was preserved and expanded to create space for new classrooms, the gym and the multi-purpose hall.
 The primary school was reinsulated.

 'Space as the third teacher' (L. Malaguzzi) The aim of the architectural concept was to make the environment palpable also inside the building by maximising openness.
 Unobstructed views allow easy orientation within the school.
 The central, open development offers atmospheric zones for recreation and relaxation.

 Glass walls in the group rooms on the east side of the building open up the view into the leafy courtyard.The overall ensemble (redevelopment and extension) is convincing down to the details and offers the children worlds for learning and movement.
 The outside glazing on two levels allows the rooms optimal exposure to light.
 The individual classrooms were designed with built-in storage offering plenty of space and 'hidden' displacement ventilation on the walls alongside the aisles.